 For so many reasons, this was an unlikely place to find ourselves; it was not something we had planned.
 Partnership, collaboration, and learning can be funny in that sense – they often lead to unexpected places.
 The journey to become one of nine WCC partners has been enlightening, challenging, and meaningful.
 It’s a journey that we are fortunate to be on.
 This is new territory for Mali Health.

 Perhaps you are now wondering: what is a digital divide? and what does that have to do with mothers and children, or health?
 Confusion, and even skepticism, are rational responses.
-I will be the first to admit that the connections between our community health work, this opportunity in particular, and the fascination with technology/innovation/social entrepreneurship in general, could seem tenuous.
-This project seems to be a distraction from our mission.
-Fair criticisms, and thoughts I myself have held.
+We would be the first to admit that the connections between our community health work, this opportunity in particular, and the fascination with technology/innovation/social entrepreneurship in general, could seem tenuous.
+This project could be a distraction from our mission.

-But, we’re continuing on this journey – and these concerns no longer keep me up at night.
-Here are five reasons why:
+But, we’re learning so much on this journey – and those concerns do not keep us up at night.
+Here are four reasons why:

 1. We’re focused on women.